bayyangjie/Data-Warehouse-Project/README.md

 Data quality: The imported data undergoes data cleaning to ensure accuracy of analysis

-Integration: Combination of the data from all the sources into a data model to understand relationships between the source tables
+Integration: Combination of the ERP and CRM data into a single data model to understand relationships between the tables

 ## 🛠️ Tools used
 Draw.io: Design data architecture, models, flows, and diagrams.